MongoDB, Inc. Announces Mike Berry as Chief Financial Officer – Markets data

 Posted on mongodb google news.
 Visit mongodb google news

-Ostrum Asset Management grew its stake in MongoDB, Inc. (NASDAQ:MDBFree Report) by 460.8% during the fourth quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 2,159 shares of the company’s stock after purchasing an additional 1,774 shares during the period.
-Ostrum Asset Management’s holdings in MongoDB were worth $503,000 as of its most recent filing with the Securities and Exchange Commission.
+Pinebridge Investments L.P. boosted its stake in shares of MongoDB, Inc. (NASDAQ:MDBFree Report) by 47.1% during the 4th quarter, according to its most recent 13F filing with the SEC.
+The firm owned 26,879 shares of the company’s stock after buying an additional 8,611 shares during the period.
+Pinebridge Investments L.P.’s holdings in MongoDB were worth $6,258,000 at the end of the most recent quarter.

 Insider Buying and Selling at MongoDB

-MongoDB (NASDAQ:MDBGet Free Report) last issued its quarterly earnings data on Wednesday, March 5th.
-The company reported $0.19 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.64 by ($0.45).
+MongoDB (NASDAQ:MDBGet Free Report) last issued its earnings results on Wednesday, March 5th.
+The company reported $0.19 EPS for the quarter, missing analysts’ consensus estimates of $0.64 by ($0.45).
+The company had revenue of $548.40 million during the quarter, compared to analysts’ expectations of $519.65 million.
 MongoDB had a negative return on equity of 12.22% and a negative net margin of 10.46%.
-The firm had revenue of $548.40 million during the quarter, compared to the consensus estimate of $519.65 million.
-During the same period in the previous year, the company posted $0.86 earnings per share.
-On average, sell-side analysts forecast that MongoDB, Inc. will post -1.78 earnings per share for the current fiscal year.
+During the same quarter in the previous year, the company earned $0.86 EPS.
+As a group, analysts anticipate that MongoDB, Inc. will post -1.78 earnings per share for the current fiscal year.

 (Free Report)